Light-gas gun: Operation

 A light-gas gun works on the same principle as a spring piston airgun.
 A large-diameter piston is used to force a gaseous working fluid through a smaller-diameter barrel containing the projectile to be accelerated.
 This reduction in diameter acts as a lever, increasing the speed while decreasing the pressure.
 In an airgun, the large piston is powered by a spring or compressed air, and the working fluid is atmospheric air.

 In a light-gas gun, the piston is powered by a chemical reaction (usually gunpowder), and the working fluid is a lighter gas, such as helium or hydrogen (though helium is much safer to work with, hydrogen offers the best performance [as explained below] and causes less launch-tube erosion).
 One addition that a light-gas gun adds to the airgun is a rupture disk, which is a disk (usually metal) of carefully calibrated thickness designed to act as a valve.
 When the pressure builds up to the desired level behind the disk, the disk tears open, allowing the high-pressure, light gas to pass into the barrel.
 This ensures that the maximum amount of energy is available when the projectile begins moving.

+The light-gas guns are typically divided into categories of single-stage and two-stage light gas gun.

+One such single-stage light gas gun is located at Marquette University, Milwaukee, WI.
+It had been used for studying polymers and metals in pressure regions up to 20 GPa.
+The light gas gun at Marquette was manufactured by PAI and delivered in 2015.
+It has two barrels: a 15 foot, two inch smooth bore and a 13 foot, two inch slotted bore.
+The slotted bore allows for pressure-shear loading and complex target-flyer interactions.
+The maximum working pressure is 10,000 psi which allows for a 200 g projectile to be launched up to 1,200 m/s.
+The target tank is generally configured for planar and inclined impact experiments.
+Soft catch systems are often used to recover materials for post-shot analysis.